Kentucky writer Ed McClanahan Reads His Favorite Stories on Limited Release CDs. Kickstarter exclusive! Not commercially available.

 1 backer All gone!

-DEAL #11: Up Close and Personal!
-Ed Takes You to Brunch!
-Ed takes you and your guest to Alfalfa Restaurant for Alfalfa’s famous Sunday (or Saturday) brunch.
-After brunch, return with him to the McClanamanse, where he will further regale you with a guided tour of his very interesting office.
+Deal #9: Up Close and Personal!
+Ed Buys You an O’Round!
+Ed takes you and your guest to lunch at Lynagh’s, Home of the Famous O’Round (routinely voted Lexington’s Best Burger), where he promises to regale you with all manner of McClanamanic nonsense.
+After lunch, return with him to the McClanamanse, where he will further regale you with a guided tour of his very interesting office.
 Deal includes the Fondelle and Congress of Wonders CDs, Tin Can Buddha CD, Congress of Wonders DVD, and a copy of your choice of any EM book currently in print.
-Date to be mutually determined.Estimated delivery: Aug 2012
+Date to be mutually determined.Estimated delivery:

 1 backer All gone!